 We love that this campground is close to Goose Rocks Beach, which is about a 10 minute bike ride away.
 The grounds are also straight across Route 9 from Goose Rocks Dairy, who sell excellent, locally made ice cream.
 WiFi is available throughout the entire 300-site camp.
 Laundry facilities and bath houses are available.
 Best of all, Tides Beach Club and Earth (two excellent area restaurants) are both nearby.

-Earth at Hidden Pond + The Tree Spa
+Dine at Earth at Hidden Pond (+ Visit The Tree Spa)

 Earth at Hidden Pond offers exceptional farm-to-table cuisine, which is partially grown on site in picturesque environs of Hidden Pond (a luxury resort located One Mile from Goose Rocks Beach).
 Earth’s homemade charcuterie, bread, pasta, and wood-fired meat dishes are excellent, and the woodsy decor is both welcoming and refined.
 Overall, it is hands down one of the best restaurants in Kennebunkport.